MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 If you want to work with missing functionalities in the designer, select **Switch to classic designer** on the menu in the designer with copilot capabilities.

+> [!NOTE!]
-Note: The new Power Automate cloud flows designer is not yet available in integration surfaces such as Power Apps, Teams, etc.
+> The new Power Automate cloud flows designer is not yet available in integration surfaces such as Power Apps, Teams, etc.

 :::image type="content" source="media/flows-designer/classic-designer.png" alt-text="Screenshot of the 'Switch to classic designer' button below the menu.":::